isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-05-facilitating-cross-border-use-of-public-documents-through-apostille-bill.md

 <br>**5 OCTOBER 2020**

-<p><sup id="fn1">As of the last official update on 24 October 2019, there were 118 Contracting Parties to the Apostille Convention, including the USA, the UK, Australia, Hong Kong and India.
-For the list of Contracting Parties, see <a href="https://www.hcch.net/en/instruments/conventions/status-table/?cid=41">https://www.hcch.net/en/instruments/conventions/status-table/?cid=41</a>. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>
+<p><sup id="fn1">1.
+As of the last official update on 24 October 2019, there were 118 Contracting Parties to the Apostille Convention, including the USA, the UK, Australia, Hong Kong and India.
+For the list of Contracting Parties, see <a href="https://www.hcch.net/en/instruments/conventions/status-table/?cid=41" target="new">this link</a>. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>

 <p class="right-side-updated">Last updated on 5 Oct 2020</p>